jasonvan/prexel/planning.md

 ## Next Actions

-* Research are people are using UML in the agile process?
-Where does PREXEL fit in to this?
-* Add some more screenshots to the README
 * Reverse PREXEL
-    * CTRL-Z to reverse pretty-print
-    * Need to properly test the initial version of the code
-    * Need handle if the string isn't found.
-Need to display something to the user
-    * Need to get .history saving in the top level of the plugin directory
-    * Overwrite duplicate id so, only one string is saved inside of .history
     * Determine more effecient way to search file than looping over all the entries inside of .history
     * Doesn't currently work for multi-line strings as the \n get input into the file.
     Perhaps we could escape the string before saving it and than unescape the string when it is retrieved.
+    * CTRL-Z to reverse pretty-print
+* Add some more screenshots to the README

+* Research are people are using UML in the agile process?
+Where does PREXEL fit in to this?

 * Allow for multiple subclasses which will be comma-delimited.
 [Interpreter, Encoders, Lexer, Regex]
     * Interpreter will need to be updated to loop over subclass with optional aggregation multiple times [Interpreter]